brian-teets/EventTrackerProject/README.md

    * Postman
    * git
    * AWS EC2
+   * Javascript
+   * HTML

 ### Lessons Learned
    * Gained hands on experience performing CRUD operations using Spring Data JPA and Jpa Repository + Service / ServiceImpl and Controller - this was an adjustment, but also an upgrade from previous projects utilizing DAO and DAOImpl.
    * Gained hands on experience sending and receiving data via `JSON` and seeing data persist to local database.
+   * The biggest challenges on the Javascript side were related to DOM traversal and dynamic DOM manipulation.